BestGuide is reader supported and may earn affiliate commission. Learn More.

 • Customer Support

-Payroll used to be the bane of existence for many small business owners—a complex web of tax tables, deadlines, and potential penalties.
+Payroll used to be the bane of existence for many small business owners: a complex web of tax tables, deadlines, and potential penalties.
 Enter Gusto.
-Launched as ZenPayroll in 2012, this platform has rapidly evolved into a comprehensive people platform that simplifies payroll, benefits, and HR.
-In this comprehensive Gusto Review, we will explore why over 300,000 businesses trust this software to pay their teams.
+Launched as ZenPayroll in 2012 (founded in November 2011), this platform has rapidly evolved into a comprehensive people platform that simplifies payroll, benefits, and HR.
+In this comprehensive Gusto Review, we will explore why 500,000+ businesses trust Gusto to pay their teams.

 Gusto stands out for its modern, user-friendly interface and its ability to automate the most tedious parts of workforce management.
 Whether you are running a coffee shop with five employees or a tech startup with fifty, Gusto promises to make payroll “easy as pie.”
 But does it live up to the hype?
 We tested the platform’s capabilities, pricing, and support to find out.